jwithington/jwithington.github.io/_posts/2015-12-11-starting-to-get-it.md

 - work on their non-profit projects (for a better world!) so that
 - I can build projects that help me get work in the field (for a better me!)

 Today, I was working on one of their algorithm challenges ([Bonfires][bon], in [FCC][fcc]-speak).
-It's [an exercise in truncating strings][trunc] that I'd started last night and had some success with, but I'd set it down to work on it today.
+It's [an exercise in truncating strings][trunc] that I'd started last night and had some success with, but I'd set it down to work on it today (and because Erin and I wanted to watch some *Casual*, which is a Show I Have Mixed Feelings About But Still Is Worth Watching).

 I was able to figure it out in a way that made me really feel like I'm starting to *get* this.
 Not just parroting what others show me; really building my skills.
 It's a rush, and it's really exciting.